aardappel/lobster/docs/source/implementation.md

 ---

-This document gives hints on how to work with the Lobster C++ code in terms of building, extending, reusing, and compiling Lobster code to C++ or WASM.
+This document gives hints on how to work with the Lobster C++ code in terms of building, extending, reusing, and compiling Lobster code to C++.

 Lobster has been released under the Apache 2 open source license.